 This tool from ZERO TO THREE guides communities through the process of creating new or expanding existing home visiting services that meet their unique needs.
 It helps communities use data to identify their strengths, needs, and gaps in current home visiting services; choose an evidence-based program model; and align work at the local level with state efforts.
 Though this tool is relevant to any situation in which home visiting services are being explored, it is especially useful for communities receiving funding through the federal Maternal, Infant, and Early Childhood Home Visiting program.

-Inspiring Innovation: Creative State Financing Structures
+Inspiring Innovation: Creative State Financing Structures for Infant-Toddler Services

 This joint paper from ZERO TO THREE and the Ounce of Prevention Fund highlights the work of four states—Illinois, Kansas, Nebraska, and Oklahoma—that have developed innovative financing structures to support services for at-risk infants and toddlers.
 It reveals key policy elements that cut across all four states, as well as strategic decisions, lessons, and recommendations critical to the establishment of particular financing structures that support high-quality programs for infants and toddlers.